Plan Alaska with Confidence

 Here are a few things to keep in mind:

 - We have instituted a flexible cancellation policy for 2020.
 All reservations are now fully refundable up until 31 days prior to travel.
 No cancellation fees, no change fees, no fuss.

 - In addition, we have over 300 services, including the Alaska Railroad and our Park Connection Motorcoach, that are now fully refundable up until 72 hours prior to service.
-This will give us even more flexibility for refunding guests who need to cancel within 30 days of travel.
+This gives us even more flexibility for refunding at least part of your trip if you need to cancel within 30 days of travel.

-- If you do need to cancel, you will also have the option of rolling over your deposit to a 2021 trip.
-If you do so, we will honor our 2020 rates or we will extend a 5% discount, whichever saves you more.
+- If you do need to cancel, you have the option of rolling over your deposit to a 2021 trip.
+If you do, we will honor your 2020 rates or we will extend a 5% discount, whichever saves you more.

 What's Open in Alaska?

 Use these travel finders to see summer 2020 availability for more than 200 services in Southcentral and Interior Alaska.
 This information is updated daily.